kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

   and didn't think Science was creative (to be fair, I didn't quite figure out at the time that science, as taught in my country, was wrapped up in neo-colonialism, and that the Arts in my country was the only space sort of exploring ways of understanding that or breaking out of that.
-Plus, I thought my writing skills were weak compared to my Maths skills (at the time they really were; I wasn't doing as much deep reading).
+Plus, I thought my writing skills were weak compared to my Maths skills (at the time they really were; I wasn't doing as much deep reading.
+Yours truly got a distinction in Maths but had to study her butt off for the verbal SATs)).
 - Anyways, by the time I even knew that research was a thing, I was taking night classes and going to work full-time.
 The company I was working at was gracious enough to let me leave work a bit early on a couple days a week to head to class, but of course, with limitations.